takari/team-documentation/en/02-introduction/01-chapter2.markdown

 delivering quality software to our supporters we are also cognizant of the larger community.

-## Evolving Challenges: Builds at Scale
+## Evolving Challenges - Builds at Scale

 The efforts of Takari related to TDM are influenced by the following industry
 trends:

-### Changing Technology: Changing Conventions
+### Changing Technology - Changing Conventions

 What worked 10 years ago may not be appropriate for today’s builds, but the core concepts that drove the creation of Maven are still valid today.
 Convention